DanWahlin/Observable-Store/modules/readme.md

 ## Publishing Extensions Project

 1. Open `modules/observable-store` and run `npm link` to setup linking to `@codewithdan/observable-store`.
-Alternatively, you can uncomments the lines in modules/observable-store-extensions/tsconfig.json`.
+Alternatively, you can uncomments the lines in modules/observable-store-extensions/tsconfig.json` to work with it locally.

 1. Open `modules/observable-store-extensions` and run `npm link @codewithdan/observable-store`